-It's right around the time that parents receive the first progress report for the 2006—2007 school year.
+It's right around the time that parents receive the first progress report for the 2006 to 2007 school year.
 Parents who are concerned about underachievement often ask about the possibility of ADHD.

-I discussed the subject of managing ADHD with Dr. Chris Varley, clinical program director of Inpatient Psychiatry at Children's.
+I discussed the subject of managing ADHD with Dr. Chris Varley, clinical program director of Inpatient Psychiatry at Seattle Children's Hospital.

 He is also professor of child and adolescent psychiatry and director of the child and adolescent psychiatry training program at the University of Washington.